tari-labs/tari-university/src/scaling/laser-beam/PITCHME.md

 $$
 `

--> _Bob shares his part of the signature with Alice_
+-> _Has relative time lock, Bob shares his part of the signature with Alice_

 ---